-The possibility to allow that public authorities access private sector data of public interest was first mentioned in the January 2017 Communication "Building a European Data Economy" and, subsequently in the May 2017 DSM Midterm Review, as an area for which the Commission committed to further exploration.
-This policy issue was therefore included in the recent online consultation on the review of the Public Sector Information (PSI) Directive (Sept. – Dec.
+The possibility to allow that public authorities access private sector data of public interest was first mentioned in the January 2017 Communication "Building a European Data Economy" and, subsequently in the May 2017 Digital Single Market Midterm Review, as an area for which the Commission committed to further exploration.
+This policy issue was therefore included in the recent online consultation on the review of the Public-Sector Information (PSI) Directive (Sept. – Dec.
 2017), and is one of the actions to be addressed in the upcoming 2018 Data Package.
-Challenges related to the access to private sector data of public interest range from data security to the protection of personal data.
 Businesses also believe they should receive a fair compensation given the costs of setting the data infrastructure.
 Various actions to solve these issues could be envisaged ranging from regulation (e.g. cross-sectorial or only applied to specific sectors such as statistics) to public private partnerships.

 At present, access to data generated by machines or through products and services is often limited, or unavailable, when the data is managed by private companies.
 Vendor lock-in practices hamper the development of innovative ecosystems and create interoperability issues that prevent the efficient (re)-use of data in and across cities in Europe.
 Current legislation does not guarantee free access by public authorities to data generated in the cities if not agreed in advance in specific contractual rules.
 Public authorities, citizens and local businesses must have access to data collected in public spaces where this would be in the general interest and would improve the functioning of cities.

 In January 2017 the Commission adopted the 'Building a European Data Economy' Communication where it addressed, among other issues, the opportunities and challenges related to access and re-use of data.
 It announced a structured dialogue with stakeholders, which included a public consultation and a series of workshops.